neos/redirecthandler/README.md

 Check out the [adapter package for Neos](https://github.com/neos/redirecthandler-neosadapter).

+### Upgrading from 2.x

+The hit counter has been disabled by default.

+You can enable it again in your Settings:

+    Neos:
+      RedirectHandler:
+        features:
+          hitCounter: true

 ## Configuration

 **Note**: When using this to handle redirects for persistent resources, you must adjust the default